 For manuscript assessments, we ask for a deposit of half the total price.
-Please contact us with what you need at firstname.lastname@example.org, and once a timeframe has been agreed and the deposit has been received, an invoice for the total will be sent to you upon completion of the assessment.
+Once this has been paid, we will contact you to discuss your needs and agree upon a timeframe.
+An invoice for the total will be sent to you upon completion of the assessment.

 If a manuscript is especially long (say well in excess of 100,000 words) or requires fast-track assessment, a personalised quote will be agreed upon.

 Suggestions could range from minute to radical: if we think something might improve the text then we will not hesitate to voice it.
 Sometimes manuscripts have to be broken apart and put back together again in a different order, or from a different perspective, or in a different voice, to best reflect what message is to be conveyed.
 Often one well-placed question from an editor can transform a book, and thorough discussion between editor and author is part of this process.
 If significant alterations are suggested and the author wishes to continue their relationship with the editor after those changes have been implemented, a timeframe can be arranged for this to happen.
 In those instances, rates will be discussed between editor and author.

 As we are a small press and dedicated to publishing our own titles as well, and because we want to invest time and effort into these assessments, we cannot absolutely guarantee that we will have an editor available for you immediately.
 However, most of the time we will, and will always get back to you promptly to let you know.

 In addition to our Manuscript Assessment service, we also offer hourly rate editorial services for manuscripts further down the line.
 Learn more here.